buggyrace/buggy-race-server/tech_notes/content/tech-notes/favicon.md

 usually triggered by one of two things:

 * you entered a URL or clicked a link to send a request
-* a page you loaded required additional resources (such as a CSS or images) whose URLs are explicitly stated in the HTML (often relative to the domain and route of the page)
+* a page you loaded required additional resources (such as CSS stylesheets or images) whose URLs are explicitly stated in the HTML (often relative to the domain and route of the page)

 But favicons are different because they _can_ be implicit: that is, when you load a resource from a domain, your browser might make a request for a favicon